choishingwan/PRS-Tutorial/docs/lassosum.md

 install_github("tshmak/lassosum")
 ```

-Assuming we have the following files
+Again, we assume that we have the following files:

 |File Name | Description|
 |:-:|:-:|